Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Station.md

 It is recommended that all evaluations are nested inside IF checks for [.MoverInPosition](#moverinposition).

+### .GroupSize

+*DINT*

+> When multiple stations perform the same operation they are considered "grouped".
+This value represents the number of stations in the group.

+This value is only used to help calculate throughput `.Statistics` on the mover and is used in combination with the `.Blocked` property.

+### .MoverInPosition

+> Status boolean indicating that a mover is currently docked with the Station

 ### .TrackedMoverCount

 > Simply reports the number of Movers that are currently registered with the Station.
 Because Stations automatically deregister movers that are not currently destined for this Station, this value also represents the current number of incoming movers.

+!!!
+Note
+	This property is part of [Objective](./Objective.md#trackedmovercount) but is frequently used with stations and can be accessed as part of the Station object.

 ### .Position